projectOpenRAP/OpenRAP/porting/tinkerboard/Readme.md

-Contains scritps and docs for porting openRAP to tinkerboard (asus)
+Contains scritps and docs for porting openRAP to Asus tinkerboard